pydanny/django-la-facebook/docs/background.rst

 Background
 ==========

-This documents provides a quick overflow of the events involved in authenticating a user against facebook.
+This documents provides a quick overview of the events involved in authenticating a user against facebook.

 Facebook has had various authentication methods in the past (Facebook Connect),